-Although the Company anticipates that the Plan will continue indefinitely, it reserves the right by action of the ViacomCBS Board of Directors or Administrative Committee to amend or terminate the Plan provided that such action does not retroactively reduce earned participant benefits.
+The Company has reserved the right by action of the ViacomCBS Board of Directors or Administrative Committee to amend or terminate the Plan provided that such action does not retroactively reduce earned participant benefits.
 In the event of Plan termination, participants would become fully vested.
-Upon termination, the Plan provides that the net assets of the Plan would be distributed to participants based on their respective account balances.